Project

 A few habits make the difference between finishing the course and building something employers notice:

-- Build more than one project.
+• Build more than one project.
 Everyone finishes the course with a RAG app on the same course dataset, so that alone does not stand out.
 Build several projects on data and problems you chose yourself.
-A small portfolio of varied projects (a RAG app, an agent, something in a different domain) is far stronger than a single one.
+A small portfolio of varied projects, such as a RAG app, an agent, or something in a different domain, is far stronger than a single one.